GrokInteractive/compendium/guides/git/README.md

-Git Work Flow
+# Our git work-flow

 We use `git` for our source code management, and host our repositories on GitHub.

-We follow a workflow heavy on feature branches.
+We follow a work-flow heavy on feature branches.
 No employee should be forking private repositories from the Grok GitHub to any personal accounts, private or otherwise.

 ### Recommended Reading